liferay/liferay-docs/devGuide/en/chapters/10-marketplace.markdown

 Once you advance past the version edit screen, you'll be at the File Upload screen.
 This screen should look familiar--it's the same workflow used when you initially created your app!
 The difference is that you can't edit pre-approved files for specific Liferay releases.
 You can only add *new* files for a different Liferay release (if you actually need to update existing files, you must create a new version of the app--see the later section on adding versions for details on how to do this).

-Choose the Liferay release for which you wish to add new files.
-Upload your files (just has you had done before), click *Next*, and observe the newly-added files listed at the bottom of the preview screen.
+Upload your new files (ensuring that your new plugins have updated compatibility information, see the section on *Specify App Compatibility* for details on versioning), click *Next*, and observe the newly-added files listed at the bottom of the preview screen.
 Click *Submit for Review* to submit your requested change (adding of files).
 The files will be reviewed by LIferay, and once approved, the new variation is available for download in the Marketplace.

 ### Releasing a new version of your app

 After time passes, you may wish to add new functionality to your app or fix a batch of bugs.
 This can be accomplished by releasing a new version of your app.
 New versions offer your users new functionality and bugfixes, and users are generally encouraged to always use the latest version.
 In addition, when a new version of your app becomes available, existing users are notified automatically through Liferay's notification system.

-New versions of your apps are created in much the same way as the initial version was.
+New versions of your apps are created similarly to the way the initial version was.
 To add a new version, navigate to *Home* &rarr; *App Manager* &rarr; *Apps*.
-Click the *Action* button next to the app for which you wish to add a new version.
+Click the *Action* button next to the app for which you wish to add a new version, and then click *Edit*.
+You will be taken to the Details screen.
 At the bottom of the Details screen, click the *Add New Version* button.
 This button begins the process of adding a new version, starting with the App Details screen.
 In this case, the screen is pre-filled with data from the current version of the app, as shown below.

 ![Figure 10.10: Adding a version is similar to creating a new app, except that the fields are pre-filled for you.](../../images/marketplace-add-version-details.png)

 You can make any changes to the pre-filled data on this screen.
 Since this is a new version of an existing app making major changes (such as completely changing the name or description) might be unsettling to your existing users.
 It is common that you'll want to upload new screenshots and refresh the icon.
 Note that you cannot change the app owner (such as moving from a personally-developed app to a company-developed app).

 Clicking *Next* takes you through the same screens you've already seen.
 On the *Add App Version* screen, you can specify a new version name for this version of your app.
-Also note, that when adding new versions to an existing app, you have the option to add *What's New* text.
+Also, note that when adding new versions to an existing app, you have the option to add *What's New* text.
 This is typically filled in with a list of changes for this version, such as significant new features or bugfix information.
 Clicking *Next* from here allows you to upload the files associated with the new version of the app.
 For a new version of the app, you must upload all files for all supported Liferay versions again, even if they have not changed since the last version.

 ### Deactivating your app